Cousins For A Cure

 "GRITiTUDE = Girls Raised in the South with Attitude!"

 By the time pancreatic cancer is diagnosed, it has usually spread to other organs.
-In the other major cancers, widespread use of screenings such as mammograms, chest X-rays, PSA tests, and colonoscopies, enables doctors to make early diagnosis.
+In the other major cancers, widespread use of screenings such as mammograms, chest X-rays, PSA tests, and colonoscopies, enable doctors to make early diagnosis.
 Sadly, there is no commonly used screening test for pancreatic cancer.
-Congress must make appropriations to the Center for Disease Control to develop a nationwide screening system.
-Currently, $0 is placed in the CDC budget for pancreatic cancer, while over $200 million is earmarked yearly for breast and cervical cancer.
-A 5.6 million grant to combat AIDS in the South was recently approved.
+Developing a test is a major goal of research.

 DONATE NOW ONLINE